gwforsyth/project/README.md

 #18.02.14
 The webpage now a an query box which links to the cgi script (script.py) but an error is returned.
 Will leave it at that so project report can be written

+#21.02.14
+style.css is a basic style script to make the webpage look prettier